How to Handle Gossip and Keep Your Sanity

 Gossip makes the person telling the stories the center of attention

 “OMG guess what I just heard about our favorite boss?” they tell you over coffee in the morning.
 You know you shouldn’t but you just can’t help yourself.
 “Really, what did you hear?”
 Even if you do not believe a word that comes out of this persons mouth, you are going to stand there and give them your undivided attention

 Gossip makes people feel like they fit in

 Look around at this country and you will see a country divided.
-Pokemon Go,the Presidential race, guns, religion etc. Each of these issue are blared out by the media, and then examined to death by the talking heads.
+Pokemon Go, the Presidential race, guns, religion etc. these issues are blared out by the media and then examined to death by the talking heads.
 We pick a side for one reason or another, and often times, make fun of the other side.
 We now fit in with a whole genre of people.
 We share memes targeting the other side, we discuss our points with others who feel the same and get a giant ego boost out of someone saying “Yes you are right”.